endlessparadigm/Predicting-Work-Efficiency/README.md

 # The Ingenuity
 --
+At this point the word probability becomes more apparent in my mind.
+Because, that's what statistics is, right?
+I should add probability here somewhere.
+What is the probability that an asset will be completed at point or another?
+As I scroll through hundreds of cells and columns
 > Further complexity
 >There is additional complexity involved the project.
 Not all assets utilize all work assignments.
 Some assets have no work assignments but need to be logged.

-> Many extremely complicated Excel functions taking into consideratio
+> Many extremely complicated Excel functions taking into consideration
 # The Result